Mesh-Informed Reduced Order Models for Aneurysm Rupture Risk Prediction: Conclusion

 Our method is not free from open issues.
-Firstly, the individual performances of the nodes need to be enhanced to ensure accurate local predictions.
+Firstly, the implemented GNNs are permutation equivariant, but not SE3 equivariant.
+Although our results do not show limitations arising from the lack of this property, the implementation of SE3 equivariance would make our approach more robust to data assimilation (see, for instance, the approach used in \citep{suk2024mesh}).
+As our model leverages space coordinates as relevant features for an effective prediction, same data taken in a different system of coordinates could be subject to a bad predictive behaviour.
+A SE3 equivariant model would inherently possess the desirable feature of being equivariant to rototranslations in space. \\ The individual performances of the nodes need to be enhanced to ensure accurate local predictions.
 One way to achieve this is by treating the data as temporal sequences and using temporal models, namely, Temporal GNNs \cite{longa2023graph}.
 This approach would involve a significant preprocessing stage, where we'd need to define a sliding window of a certain length to create temporal graph sequences that are long enough to capture temporal behavior, yet short enough to be processed by a relatively simple Temporal GNN, in order to avoid issues like vanishing gradients \cite{taheri2019predictive}.
 Another option would be to process the high-resolution data as point clouds, allowing us to apply state-of-the-art methods for prediction tasks on point clouds, such as PointNets \cite{qi2017pointnet}.
 Eventually, with more advanced hardware sources, we could fine-tune our model via grid-search methods to find the optimal configuration.
+Another notable limitation of this study is the reliance on data from a single patient.
+While the results provide valuable insights, they may not fully capture the variability across a broader population.
+Future work should focus on validating the findings using data from multiple patients to enhance the generalizability of the proposed approach.
+Expanding the dataset will also allow for a more robust assessment of inter-patient variability and its implications on the model's predictive performance.